Izzy4159/MovieProject/README.md

 # 🎬 Movie Poster Explorer

-Welcome to **Movie Poster Explorer**, a web-based project that allows users to visually browse high-quality movie posters in an interactive and user-friendly layout.
-This is a fun and creative project that showcases classic and modern movie posters, organized neatly with preview functionality.
+Welcome to **Movie Poster Explorer**, A personal web project to display and explore my favorite movies and series with a **clean, modern UI**.
+Unlike other poster sites, the focus here is on **style + curation**: every poster is handpicked, converted to `.webp`, and laid out in a responsive grid with lightbox previews.

 ---